Invigorate menus with thoughtful application of California walnuts in cream, purees and plant-based meat alternatives.

 Walnut cream is an easy and ideal option for a delicious plant-based Alfredo sauce that can be served over fettucine, ravioli or any pasta choice.

 Alfredo, arguably one of the most beloved white sauces, is prized for its rich, creamy comfort qualities.
-“California walnuts are uniquely suited to replicate that experience because of their natural fat content, neutral color and mild flavor, one that supports rather than competes with other ingredients,” says Danhi.
+“California walnuts are uniquely suited to replicate that experience because of their natural fat content1 neutral color and mild flavor, one that supports rather than competes with other ingredients,” says Danhi.
 “Walnut cream provides the same luxurious canvas as dairy does, unlocking new opportunities for plant-based, globally inspired and health-forward menu innovation.”

 2WHOLE AND GROUND WALNUT MEAT SUBSTITUTES

-This savory dish features a creamy California Walnut polenta base crowned with tender, brandy-braised walnuts infused with a savory demi-glace.
+This savory dish features a creamy California walnut polenta base crowned with tender, brandy-braised walnuts infused with a savory demi-glace.

 As chefs and menu developers continue to seek to offer more plant-based, flavor-forward menu options, dishes featuring cooked ground or whole walnuts represent a viable pathway.
 “Cooking walnuts—whole or ground—unlocks their full potential as a meat alternative because time and heat fundamentally change how they behave,” explains Danhi.
 “The cooking process softens their structure, builds savory complexity and enhances umami.
 This shifts walnuts from crunchy and raw to rich, satisfying and deeply flavored.”